wavefrontHQ/docs/pages/doc/kubernetes_troubleshooting.md

 tags: [containers, kubernetes]
 sidebar: doc_sidebar
 permalink: kubernetes_troubleshooting.html
-summary: Get help and troubleshooting instructions when you have problems with your Kubernetes setup.
+summary: Get help and troubleshooting instructions when you have problems with your Kubernetes integration setup.
 ---

-{% include note.html content="This doc page is intended to help you troubleshoot issues only with your Kubernetes Operator for Tanzu Observability setup." %}
+{% include note.html content="This page is intended to help you troubleshoot issues with your Kubernetes integration only when set up by using the Wavefront Operator for Kubernetes." %}

 For an in depth overview of the Kubernetes integration and how it is deployed, navigate to our [GitHub readme page](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes#readme).